yeokjunn/RealTime-FaceMask-Detection/README.md

 ## Model Overview
 The pre-trained model (mask_detector2.keras) was trained on a dataset containing images of people with and without face masks.
 The model was fine-tuned using MobileNetV2 as the base architecture, ensuring high accuracy and fast inference on real-time video streams.

+## Machine Learning Models
+**TensorFlow**:
+TensorFlow is an open-source machine learning framework developed by Google.
+It allows developers to build and train deep learning models with ease, offering both flexibility and performance.
+In my project, TensorFlow provided the underlying tools for constructing and optimizing the neural network.

+**Keras**:
+Keras is a high-level API built on top of TensorFlow.
+It simplifies the process of building neural networks by providing an easy-to-use interface.
+In my project, I used Keras to define the model architecture, including the MobileNetV2 base model and custom layers.

+**MobileNetV2**:
+MobileNetV2 is a convolutional neural network architecture designed for mobile and embedded devices.
+It is efficient because it uses depthwise separable convolutions, significantly reducing computation while maintaining accuracy.
+Since real-time detection requires fast inference, MobileNetV2 was a great choice for my project.

 ### Key Features

 **Real-time detection**: The program uses OpenCV to process frames from the webcam in real-time.